oabdulra/Finders-Sneakers/README.md

 A buy/sell listing app that lets you sell your sneakers and browse sneakers available for sale.
 It's like Craiglist and Kijiji, but with a focus on sneakers!

 The creation of the app started with using the 'LHL Node Skeleton' files provided by Lighthouse Labs.
 The app is a collaboration project created by Gloria Cheung, Osama Abdul Rahman, and Raiza De Guzman, as a way to further practice the tech and approaches learned to date at Lighthouse Labs.
-The project also allowed practice in utilizing the major steps of software development such as, user stories, wireframes, ERD, Routes, etc.
+The project also allowed practice in employing the major steps of software development such as, user stories, wireframes, ERD, Routes, etc.

 ## Final Product
 !["Index page if user is not logged in.
 Nav bar options limited.
 Top 5 Most Favourited sneakers appear on the page"](https://github.com/oabdulra/midterm/blob/master/docs/index-not-logged-in.png?raw=true)